themrboyd/ERRP/readme.txt

 = Is the plugin compatible with my theme and other plugins? =

 ERRP is designed to be compatible with most WordPress themes and plugins.
 It uses WordPress core functions and follows best practices to ensure wide compatibility.
+However, if you encounter any issues, please report them on our GitHub repository.

+= Does ERRP support multiple languages? =

+Yes, ERRP is translation-ready.
+All user-facing strings can be translated into your preferred language.

 == Screenshots ==